 Our European vacation was packed with adventure and good food.
 We especially enjoyed our breakfasts.
 Eggs were a staple on this vacation.
-In fact our hotel in Ireland had hens laying fresh eggs on the property!
+In fact our hotel in Ireland had hens laying fresh eggs on the property.
+We fell in love with creamy Eggs en Cocotte and Soft Boiled Eggs!

 This post contains affiliate links off which I may make a commission.
 Your price remains the same.)